codingfoo/til/quotes/quotes.md

 # Quotes and Aphorisms

-Still working on find the correct attribution
+*Still working on finding the correct attribution*

 Price is what you pay.
 Value is what you get.
 —Warren Buffet by way of Benjamin Graham